migooll/pytorch_npi/README.md

 About
 =====

-Implementation of [Neural Programmer-Interpreters](http://arxiv.org/abs/1511.06279) with Keras.
+Implementation of [Neural Programmer-Interpreters](http://arxiv.org/abs/1511.06279) with PyTorch for the [Imitation Learning for Robotics](http://www.cs.toronto.edu/~florian/courses/csc2626w22/) class at University of Toronto.
+Based on the Keras implementation by mokemokechicken.

 How to Demo
 ===========